 |DeMar DeRozan, 2017-18||28||23.0||45.6%||31.2%||5.2||16|

 Klay Thompson has perfected everything that didn’t define Bryant.
-He leads the league in catch and shoot points.
+He consistently leads the league in catch and shoot points.
 He isn’t an iso player and rarely beats his man off the dribble to get to the rim.
 He doesn’t post-up.
 His usage rate is 24%.
-He is in constant motion, has a quick release and is an extraordinarily efficient scorer, making 48% of his shots, a career high, 45% of his three-pointers, a career high.
+He is in constant motion, has a quick release and is an extraordinarily efficient scorer, making 48% of his shots last season, a career high, 44% of his three-pointers, a career high.
 He excels from every area of the floor except midrange.
-He has the Bryant championship narrative, a first NBA title in his fourth season.
-Trying to defend it in year number seven.
+He has the Bryant championship narrative, a first NBA title in his fourth season, a second title in his sixth season, a third in his seventh.
 Idolizing Bryant has helped him remain disciplined.
 “I just remember watching him workout, how methodical and attention to detail he gave to every drill.
 It inspired me.”
 And when college junior Thompson was caught with marijuana, Kobe sent him a text.
 Thompson recalls it by saying, “just go out there and kill.”

 |Defending Champion, Year 7||Age||Points||FG%||3-Point%||Assists||# of 30+Point Games|